fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 > **Note** that on uninstall the Canary CRD will not be removed.
 Deleting the CRD will make Kubernetes
 > remove all the objects owned by Flagger like Istio virtual services, Kubernetes deployments and ClusterIP services.

-If you want to remove all the objects created by Flagger you have delete the Canary CRD with kubectl:
+If you want to remove all the objects created by Flagger you have to delete the Canary CRD with kubectl:

 ```text
 kubectl delete crd canaries.flagger.app